amitgroup/amitgroup/doc/source/wavelet2d.rst

     These conversions will hurt performance, and should be avoided for performance-sensitive code.

-The coefficients arrays can be converted to and from the same layout as pyWavelets_, which is great for comparison or migration:
+The coefficients arrays can be converted to and from the same layout as PyWavelets_, which is great for comparison or migration:

 .. autosummary::
    :toctree: generated/

-   pywt2array
+   contiguous_to_structured
+   structured_to_contiguous

 If you ever need to plot the coefficient on one axis, it can be good to have a flattened array, that is sorted in terms of the different levels of coefficients (notice that simply running ``flatten()`` on coefficients will not achieve this):